 Place a smear of frosting under where the cake layer will be on your cake circle (to keep the cake from sliding while you decorate it) and center your first cored cake layer in the center of the circle.
-Spread the layer and the inside of the cored center with frosting and fill the core with Coca Cola gummies and Glacier mints.
+Spread the layer and the inside of the cored center with frosting and fill the core with Coca Cola gummies (and Glacier mints, if you’d like).
 Repeat the process with your middle cake layer(s) and add the last layer on top.

-Once your crumb coat has set (this takes about 5-10 minutes in the fridge), add your final layer of frosting and smooth.
+Once your crumb coat has set (about 5-10 minutes in the fridge), add your final layer of frosting and smooth.
 I like to use an offset spatula and bench scraper for this part.
 Once your cake is covered, place it into the freezer to set the frosting.

-Now you're all set to decorate the cake!
+Now you’re all set to decorate the cake!
 Take your empty coke can (and an empty Jack Daniels shooter bottle, if you’d like) and press them into the cake upside down at an angle.
-I used a skewer inside the can to hold it in place, but I honestly don’t think it was necessary.
-I think it would’ve stayed put in the frosting without the skewer there.
+I used a skewer inside the can to hold it in place for transport stability, but if you’re not transporting the cake the skewer’s likely not necessary.

-I used a dark-colored white chocolate ganache for this cake – I found my favorite white chocolate ganache recipe so far on ChelSweets.com 😊 I did remove 2 t of whipping cream from the measuring cup and sub in 2 t of Jack Daniels though 😉
+I used a dark-colored white chocolate ganache for this cake – I found my favorite white chocolate ganache recipe so far on ChelSweets.com!
+I did remove a tablespoon of whipping cream from the measuring cup to sub in some whiskey.

 Color the ganache a deep coke-brown color – I ended up using a bit of black food coloring as well to get the deep brown shade that I wanted.
 A word of caution – I was a little too heavy-handed adding the black gel food coloring to my ganache, and it turned a much darker shade of brown/black than I was shooting for.
 It turned out okay, but it’s a good note.
 You can always add more; once it’s mixed in you can’t take it out.

 Drizzle your ganache at the base of the can with a bottle, piping bag, or a spoon.
 Allow the glaze to run away from the can and down the side of the cake.
-It should set fairly quickly if your cake is frozen.
+It should set fairly quickly if your cake is well chilled.